datanews/data-inventories/README.md

 * List of `.gov` websites in CSV format [provided by 18F](https://18f.gsa.gov/2014/12/18/a-complete-list-of-gov-domains/): `data/dotgov.csv`.
 * List of `.gov` data inventories that were resolved when last run is saved as `data/data/data-inventories.json`
     * Note that some domains are redirects, so some inventories are duplicated.
-    * Note that the DOI's file was not resolving sometimes, and it is a huge file.
+    * Note that the DOI's file has had issues of not resolving, and it is a huge file.
 * Limited, combined, and de-dupped CSV of all data inventories: `data/data-inventory.csv`
     * This only includes some of the metadata for the inventories but is a good place to look for datasets.
 * Complete, combined, and de-dupped JSON of all data inventories: `data/data-inventory.json`